2019 Washington Nationals season: All-Stars

 On June 30, Anthony Rendon was selected as a reserve third baseman for the National League 2019 Major League Baseball All-Star Game on July 9.
 It was his first all-star selection, and viewed as long overdue by many Nationals players, staff, and fans as well as media figures who covered the team.
 At the time of his selection, he was hitting .311 on the season, with a 1.028 slugging percentage, 19 home runs, and 58 RBIs.
 Over the preceding month, Rendon – known for disliking media attention – had expressed the view that he would prefer to spend the 2019 all-star break at home in Houston, resting and enjoying the company of family and friends out of the spotlight, although after his selection was announced he admitted that it actually meant a great deal to him.
 However, he also said he might choose not to attend the game because of an undisclosed nagging injury he was playing through.
 On July 5, the Nationals and Rendon announced that they had made an "organizational decision" that he would not participate in or travel to the All-Star Game so that he could spend the all-star break in the Washington, D.C., area, resting and undergoing treatment for the injury, which they announced as a minor injury to the left quadriceps and hamstring Rendon had first noticed in early June.
 MLB selected Max Muncy of the Los Angeles Dodgers to take Rendon's place on the all-star roster.

 Max Scherzer, who had started for the National League in both the 2017 and 2018 all-star games, also was selected on June 30, the same day he had a win in an eight-inning outing against the Detroit Tigers in which he had given up one run while walking none and striking out 14.
 At the time of his selection, he had completed a stretch of eight starts in which he pitched 57 innings with an ERA of 0.95, 83 strikeouts, and only eight walks.
 It was Scherzer's seventh consecutive all-star selection, his seventh overall, and his fifth as a National.
 On July 6, Scherzer and the Nationals announced that he would attend the all-star game but would not pitch in it due to back tightness.
 MLB selected Sonny Gray of the Cincinnati Reds to take Scherzer's place on the all-star roster.

-Regular Season Awards
+Regular season awards

 Anthony Rendon won his second career NL Silver Slugger Award at 3rd base.
 He hit for a .313/.419/.598 triple slash with a .413 wOBA.
 He hit 34 home runs and led the league in doubles (44) and RBIs (126).
 He was named as a finalist for the National League Most Valuable Player Award and finished 3rd in voting.